Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Smoke Test: A Python DNS-Hijacking Script

-Here is a smoke test of the ability to hijack *.google.com DNS requests with reply IPs that the script has caught in just a few minutes (the timestamps are just to maintain a crude LRU cache):
+Here is a smoke test of the ability to hijack *.google.com DNS requests with reply IPs the script caught in just a few minutes (the timestamps simply maintain a crude LRU cache):

 Smoke test for collecting IP addresses of *.google.com